 A coalition may need to reach a higher threshold like 7pc or each additional party adds 5pc with a cap of 15pc, even if four or more parties are added.

-Mixed Members Proportional (MMP) is where the FPP and DHM elects are equal in number.
-If DHM elects are less in number than FPP its called Additional Members.
+Mixed Members Proportional (MMP) is where the FPP/AV and DHM elects are equal in number.
+If DHM elects are less in number than FPP/AV its called Additional Members.
 If the first voting method doesnt affect the second, its called Parallel Voting.
 Voters have two ballot papers for each type, with party votes being separate from each election.
-AV could be used in both stages, unless winning a seat.

-Before the first round of DHM elections, the FPP seats already won divide the partys DHM votes first.
-If Party A won two FPP seats and their DHM vote is 100,000.
+Before the first round of DHM elections, the FPP/AV seats already won divide the partys DHM votes first.
+If Party A won two FPP/AV seats and their DHM vote is 100,000.
 Then its 100,000 / (seats won 2 +1 =3) =33,333.
 So 33,333 is their new starting point in round one in DHM.
-The downside is FPP elects will have to represent a constituency twice the size, or you double the amount of total elects.
+The downside is FPP/AV elects will have to represent a constituency twice the size, or you double the amount of DHM elects.

 Parties can do something sneaky and create decoy lists using satellite parties, which are working for the main party.
 Their voters will support their satellite party in the second round, meaning the main parties votes are not split in DHM elections from first round gains.
 To solve this voters only get one vote, meaning their single vote is used twice for local elections and for the larger constituency.
 Votes used to win seats locally are not counted unless they are surplus.

-If a party fields too many candidates they could all be lost in the first round, even if the party has enough overall votes to win seats.
-If the electorate spread their first preferences on multiple candidates within the same party, but their second preferences are for other party and their candidates.
+There is one major drawback.
+If a party fields too many candidates, they could lose more votes later.
+If the electorate spread their first preferences on multiple candidates within the same party, but their second preferences are for other parties and their candidates.

 First Preferences